 You know talking to many guys in movie world I found out their first thought about you was “the big guy with a big ego” but turned that you are the coolest and nicest big guy around.
 What is your secret?

-Well I guess it’s my own humble beginning, I had to work so hard to become someone in the business.
+Well, I guess it’s my own humble beginning, I had to work so hard to become someone in the business.
 I was an outsider.
-To big, to tan, hair to long, obviously a muscle head, perhaps as seen being not to bright, well you name it, but deep inside I was so excited, so eager to learn, so in love with movies, so happy to meet others, I fell in love with action, the people, learned to respect them, wanted to learn, was eager to show what I can do and committed and simply loved everyone who is in the same boat.
+To big, to tan, hair to long, obviously a muscle head, perhaps as seen being not too bright, well you name it, but deep inside I was so excited, so eager to learn, so in love with movies, so happy to meet others, I fell in love with action, the people, learned to respect them, wanted to learn, was eager to show what I can do and committed and simply loved everyone who is in the same boat.
 Then I loved everyone who loves us because we share that excitement and out of all that is what you can see and feel.
 Matthias Hues being excited.

 Sure most fans know you by Bad Alien from I Come In Peace movie.
 Craig Baxley did a great job and on my opinion filmed a classic with two talented guys gave them a chance to show the best.
 How did you get this role and how was it to work with Dolph?

-Yes it was destiny like No Retreat.
+Yes, it was destiny like No Retreat.
 The word around town, we need someone who can jump, run a true athlete over six foot five, willing to risk his life if needed.
 I mean you only had to say theses words and I would show up, you say theses words right now and I will show up.
-THIS IS WHAT I DO for living.
+THIS IS WHAT I DO for a living.

-So yes when I showed up and met Craig, there was not even an hello how are you, it was straight to business.
+So yes when I showed up and met Craig, there was not even a hello how are you, it was straight to business.
 How high will you jump if I tell you, he asked, I basically said, as high you want me to….we shook hands.
 And I mean it turned out he really meant it.

 Next thing I hear on the set, the stunt explosion guy approaches Craig, overly concerned, worried the explosions will rip me apart.
 I simply overheard Craig telling him, no worries, Matthias will just have to run faster then.
 Just little background to what Craig really meant.
-Yes I wear three inch soles shoes, not running shoes, shoes that make me taller, my eyes are nearly hundred percent blind with white opec lenses where I need to be guided around the set.
-The cars lined up in front of me are rigged with explosives and I will have to run over them while they explode, being blind, as fast as I can, with shoes three inches high, run like a hundred meter race, then on fire jump through the window onto a tiny platform about 30 feet suspended in the air with the camera man on it and two other guys to catch me when I arrive in full speed and despite that I will go so fast, so fast running for my life I might will take everyone with me in the end to the ground below.
+Yes, I wear three-inch soles shoes, not running shoes, shoes that make me taller, my eyes are nearly hundred percent blind with white open lenses where I need to be guided by the set.
+The cars lined up in front of me are rigged with explosives and I will have to run over them while they explode, being blind, as fast as I can, with shoes three inches high, run like a hundred meter race, then on fire jump through the window onto a tiny platform about 30 feet suspended in the air with the camera man on it and two other guys to catch me when I arrive at full speed and despite that I will go so fast, so fast running for my life I might will take everyone with me in the end to the ground below.
 Just exactly what Craig asked me at our first meeting, how high will you jump?